 Your site is too busy

-A lot of people slowly add to their website and fail to see that it now looks like a dog’s dinner.
+A lot of people slowly add to their website and it ends up looking like a dog’s dinner.

-Adverts, Facebook or Twitter streams in the sidebar or the ugly logos of pointless professional associations can be distracting and look messy – and if your website is messy then clients will assume you are too.
+Adverts, Facebook or Twitter streams in the sidebar or the ugly logos of pointless professional associations can be distracting and look messy – and if your website is messy then clients will assume your work is too.

 You say ‘we’ when it’s just you

-Many VAs make it sound like they’re an agency or a company when actually they’re just a lone Freelancer.
+Many VAs make it sound like they’re an agency or a company when actually they’re just a freelancer.
 I don’t know why people misrepresent themselves like this as there’s nothing wrong with it being just you.

 It looks a bit dishonest to me – which I’m sure isn’t what’s intended.